ChrisWhealy/wasm_sha3/README.md

 4. Perform 24 rounds of the five step functions against the data in the internal state.

-5. Have we hit end-of-file?
+5. Did step 2 hit end of file?

    No? - Goto step 2<br>Yes?  - Goto step 6